-DA, 5-HT and NE systems alterations observed after chlordimeform exposure in the frontal cortex, striatum, and hippocampus were similar between them.
-Moreover, the testosterone and estradiol hormone levels disruption produced after chlordimeform exposure in the frontal cortex and striatum was also similar, as well as the effect on monoaminergic neurotransmitters regulating enzymes gene expression, except for COMT and BDH.
+DA, 5-HT and NE systems alterations observed after chlordimeform exposure in the frontal cortex and striatum were similar between them^{2,3}, but not in the hippocampus3.
+Moreover, the testosterone and estradiol hormone levels disruption produced after chlordimeform exposure in the frontal cortex striatum was also similar except in the hippocampus, as well as the effect on monoamineroic neurotransmitters regulating enzymes gene expression.
 These results suggests that the mechanisms through which monoaminergic neurotransmitters systems are altered in the brain regions affected after chlordimeform exposure is produced by the alteration in the expression of these enzymes, mediated through sex hormones disruption.
-In addition, the effects observed on DA, 5-HT and NE systems after amitraz exposures were also the same as those observed after chlordimeform exposure, suggesting that these mechanisms are the same in chlordimeform and amitraz in particular, and in formamidines in general.
+The differences observed could be explained through the differences showed in the T and E2 disruption and in the expression of the enzymes that regulate the synthesis and metabolism of these neurotransmitters.
+In addition, the effects observed on DA, 5-HT and NE systems after amitraz exposures were also the same as those observed after chlordimeform exposure1, suggesting that these mechanisms are the same in chlordimeform and amitraz in particular, and in formamidines in general.
 Further studies are needed to confirm whether this mechanism and others, probably involved in these effects, are the same in all brain regions studied and for all formamidines.